GTASA: Ground Truth Annotations for Spatiotemporal Analysis, Evaluation and Training of Video Models: Experiments

-\textbf{Reverse matching.} As an independent validation, we perform a reverse matching experiment: instead of giving the ground truth (input) prompt, we ask raters to build the corresponding textual description based solely on the given video.
-The two experiments were conducted using completely independent groups drawn from the same population to ensure fairness.
-Raters involved in the second experiment had no prior exposure to the videos or their associated ground-truth data.
-We gather all generated descriptions and group them by the original (input) prompt.
-Thus for each prompt and each annotator, we have descriptions for each of the three generated videos.
-Using this information, we prompt the same judges with the original prompts as anchors alongside the three human-generated descriptions, with the goal of selecting the descriptions that most closely matches the anchor prompt.
-The results of this study are presented in Table~\ref{tab:human_evaluation_reverse}.
-They closely align with the first study: a clear separation between methods emerges, with our model performing best, followed by VEO 3.1 and WAN 2.2.
+\textbf{Reverse matching.} As an independent validation, we perform a reverse matching experiment: raters describe each video without seeing the input prompt.
+These raters form a group fully independent from the first study, drawn from the same population, with no prior exposure to the videos or ground-truth data.
+Grouping the descriptions by source prompt yields, per prompt and annotator, one description for each of the three videos; the same judges as in Sec.~\ref{sec:captioning} then receive the original prompt as anchor and select the description that most closely matches it.
+The results (right side of Table~\ref{tab:human_evaluation_students}) closely align with the first study: our model performs best, followed by VEO 3.1 and WAN 2.2.

 These results demonstrate that while neural generators produce visually realistic outputs, they frequently violate physical plausibility (82--87\% of the time) and fail to faithfully render the specified multi-actor scenarios.
 GEST-Engine's advantage is not visual realism but semantic reliability: the generated videos depict what was specified, with the correct actors, actions, and temporal ordering.
+The ranking is thus confirmed by three independent methods: the Likert study, reverse matching with a separate annotator pool and randomized assignment, and the VLMs-as-Jury evaluation of Sec.~\ref{sec:captioning}.

+\textbf{Can frontier VLMs detect these failures?} On the 94 videos with full annotator agreement (45 valid, 49 invalid), we prompt three frontier VLMs (GPT-5.2-Pro, Gemini-3.1-Pro, Claude-Opus-4.6) with the same instruction used in the human study to classify validity.
+All reach only 55--58\% accuracy against a 50\% baseline; a majority-vote jury reaches 58.5\%; full results in the supplementary material.
+Objects appearing or disappearing without cause and actors morphing into different individuals are blind spots for current models.
+Moreover, when asked to describe such videos, the models ignore these inconsistencies and produce descriptions as if the content were coherent.